 - Once you authenticate and complete the 2-step verification process and make sure to “remember this device” (their verbiage is Don’t ask again on this computer), Google will not require 2-step verification every time you log in.
 From that point on, Google will not prompt you to perform 2-Step verification on that device unless you clear your browser’s cache, change your password, it’s been around 30 days since your last verification and/or if Google suspects that your account has been breached.

 - This two factor authentication will not be required for students and will not change how students log in to their P-CCS accounts.

 - If you prefer to not use a phone, or when it might not be available, consider retrieving backup codes for access.
-See
+See this support article

 - for details.